 - Excessive physical activity

 - Weight lifting

 Treatment for Vein Disease

 Prior to performing a cosmetic procedure, any underlying vein disorders must be medically controlled.
-An ultrasound is a device used to visualize veins under the skin surface.
-This is performed on patients whose condition extends beyond cosmetic.
+Under the skin surface, veins are visualized with an ultrasound.
+If veins are more than cosmetic, an ultrasound is performed.
 This will give a clear understanding of the underlying vein valves.
 This is noninvasive, pain free and performed in the office.

 There are several forms of treatment available for the reduction and removal of spider and varicose veins, including:

 - Endovenous Laser Treatment